skyfox/udacity/algo/proj3-problems-vs-algorithms/description.md

 There is no broken or not passing test.
 Every test for every problem passes.

+## Finding the Square Root of an Integer

+The algorithm is a modification of binary search.
+Time complexity: O(nlogn).
+There is just a small difference when the value will be returned in comparison to classical binary search.
+Space complexity: O(1).
+There is no non-auxiliary structures to store in the implementation.

 ## Dutch National Flag Problem

 Typical sorting algorithms (merge sort, quick sort, etc.) rely on the comparison between 2 elements.
 If a class of